Menu

 The North River Arts Society was established in 1968.
 We are a registered 501(c)(3) nonprofit organization fostering participation and appreciation of the arts at the community level.

-We offer classes and workshops, a Festival of the Arts, Members Show, Focus on Figures Show, Outside the Box- Silent Auction, Brew Ha-Ha, a Holiday Arts Sale, and Marshfield PreK-12 Student Art Show and more.
+We offer classes and workshops, a Festival of the Arts, Members Show, Focus on Figures Show, Outside the Box- Silent Auction, a Holiday Arts Sale, and Marshfield PreK-12 Student Art Show and so much more.

 We also provide additional opportunities for artists to exhibit at the Dolphin Gallery, Jeanne Horan Gallery and at our many themed Exhibitions on site at North River Arts Society.